Melbourne’s a progressive city, with a great reputation. One of the most liveable cities in the world. But not for everyone.

 And when we end homelessness, our city will become so much better for everyone.

-Over the next four years we will pursue 4 key strategic aims.
+During this period, we will pursue 5 key strategic aims.

 Second, we will look globally to learn locally.
 This will enable us to tap into world’s best practice to help reverse the rate of homelessness.
 We’ll publish a Capital Cities Index to track progress on ending rough sleeping and to publicly compare our rate of homelessness to that of other leading cities around the world